top of page

 - How wingers create goal-scoring opportunities with their dribbling and crossing abilities.

-- The role of wingers in stretching the opposition's defense, creating space for the team's central players.
+- The role of wingers in stretching the opposition's defence, creating space for the team's central players.

 - A Historical context of wingers